consulas/RecordRecap/README.md

 # Setup
+## For Linux only
+Install portaudio package, windows will install this with package with pyaudio.
+`sudo apt-get update && sudo apt-get install portaudio19-dev`

+## Continued setup.
 Run `pip install -r requirements.txt`
 Run `python setup.py` to create the data directories and populate JOB_DEVICE_MAPPINGS
 See below for steps to generate the summaries locally vs with OpenAI